 Gaia Herbs sources the mushrooms used in our products from North American Medicinal Mushroom Extract (Nammex).
-Nammex operates 100% Certified Organic growing and manufacturing operations in Qingyuan County China.
-This is a remote, mountainous region far from highly populated cities and industrial manufacturing areas, and it is often referred to as the best ecological environment in all of China.
+Nammex operates Certified Organic growing and manufacturing operations in Qingyuan County, China.
+Often referred to as the best ecological environment in all of China, this is a remote, mountainous region far from highly populated cities and industrial manufacturing areas.

-All of our mushrooms are harvested from their growing substrate, never incorporating any of the growing medium into the final product.
-This results in a 100% organic supplement that, in the case of our new line of mushroom capsules, is 100% mushrooms and nothing else — no fillers, starch, or grains with guaranteed levels of beneficial beta glucans.* Our mushroom powders and herb and mushroom blend formulas are also free of fillers, starch, and grains.
+Our mushrooms are harvested from their growing substrate, never incorporating any growing medium into the final product.
+This results in an organic supplement that, in the case of our line of mushroom capsules, is 100 percent mushrooms and nothing else — no fillers, starch, or grains with guaranteed levels of beneficial beta-glucans.* Our mushroom powders and herb and mushroom blend formulas are free of fillers, starch, and grains.

-There is no mycelium in our mushroom products either, as we use only mushroom fruiting bodies (the above-ground part of the mushroom).
+Our mushroom products have no mycelium, as we use only mushroom fruiting bodies (the above-ground part of the mushroom).
 Why?
-Fruiting bodies have been used for thousands of years in traditional herbal medicine.
-The concentration of powerful biochemical compounds, such as beta glucans, is highest in the fruiting body versus the mycelium.
+The concentration of potent biochemical compounds, such as beta-glucans, is highest in the fruiting body versus the mycelium.

-If you’re interested in learning more, take a look at our Meet Your Herbs® program.
-Because we value transparency, we created meetyourherbs.com, the world's first herb traceability platform.
+Because we value transparency, we created our Meet Your Herbs® program at meetyourherbs.com, the world's first herb traceability platform.

-In this program, you can enter the ID number located on the back of any Gaia Herbs product and instantly learn when your product was manufactured and about each herb in your product — where it came from; how it was grown, harvested, and extracted; and see validation of your product's level of purity and potency.
+Enter the ID number on the back of any Gaia Herbs product and instantly learn the manufacturing date and about each herb in your product — where it came from; how it was grown, harvested, and extracted; and see validation of your product's level of purity and potency.

-You can be assured that our products are safely produced without the use of pesticides and other toxins that can damage our bodies and the earth.
+Rest assured that our products are produced safely without pesticides and other toxins that can damage our bodies and the earth.

 Shiitake Mushrooms for Your Well-Being*

-And the best part is that it’s easy to incorporate into your day-to-day routine.
-In addition to cooking it in a variety of dishes, you can also enjoy what this mushroom has to offer by taking a capsule or powder supplement that contains Shiitake mushroom.
+It's easy to incorporate into your day-to-day routine.
+In addition to cooking it in various dishes, you can enjoy what this mushroom offers by taking a capsule or powdered dietary supplement containing Shiitake mushroom.